Daniellia oliveri: Uses

-The wood is used for such purposes as flooring, joinery, furniture, boat-building, cattle troughs and drums, but the timber exudes too much gum for high quality joinery and carving.
+The wood is used for such purposes as flooring, joinery, furniture, boatbuilding, cattle troughs and drums, but the timber exudes too much gum for high quality joinery and carving.
 It is also used for firewood and for charcoal manufacture.
 Long strips of the bark are used to make beehives.
 The gum produces a fragrant smoke when burned and is used to make torches and incense, and to fumigate houses.
 The powdered gum is used to make cloth shiny and to create a varnish for furniture.

 The young leaves of this tree are cooked and eaten in times of famine; they are also used for cattle fodder, and the leaves, bark, roots and gum are used in traditional medicine, both internally and externally, for a range of conditions.
 Lumps of gum can be chewed, used to fill teeth or made into beads, and the bark is used in brewing beer.
 The tree is a pioneer species and is used in forest regeneration, and the fragrant flowers are a rich source of nectar for bees.